Written by John Ferrari

 What is the heart of the Lundquist Lurie Cardiovascular Institute?
 Skilled medical professionals and the knowledge they bring to their diagnoses and procedures?
 Advanced technology that allows surgeons and other specialists to perform lifesaving procedures?
 Generous Torrance Memorial Foundation supporters who help ensure the Institute has the resources to attract expert physicians and equip its state-of-the-art facilities?

-The truth is, its the people, equipment and facilities together; each plays a role in bringing the Institute to life, and together they save lives.
+The truth is, it’s the people, equipment and facilities together; each plays a role in bringing the Institute to life, and together they save lives.
 When skilled cardiovascular surgeons have the latest medical technology, they have more options to help critically ill patients.
 This includes ECMO and Impella—two medical systems that can assist the heart in the most serious cases.

 In the South Bay, says Lundquist Lurie Cardiovascular Institute medical director Aziz Ghaly, MD, they are only in use at Torrance Memorial.
 And that is thanks to Foundation donors who understand having the latest technology can be a lifesaver.